-This speaker recognition evaluation focuses on the tasks of speaker detection and speaker segmentation.
-These tasks are posed primarily in the context of conversational telephone speech.
+This speaker recognition evaluation focuses on the task of speaker detection.
+This task is posed primarily in the context of conversational telephone speech.
 The evaluation is designed to foster research progress, with the goals of:

 - Exploring promising new ideas in speaker recognition. - Developing advanced technology incorporating these ideas. - Measuring the performance of this technology.